White Sox vs. Marlins: Betting Trends, Records ATS, Home/Road Splits

 White Sox Recent Betting Performance

-- In three games as the underdog over the last 10 matchups, the White Sox have posted a mark of 2-1.
+- In seven games over the last 10 matchups when favored by bookmakers, the White Sox have a record of 5-2.

-- When it comes to the over/under, the White Sox and their foes are 4-6-0 in their previous 10 contests.
+- When it comes to hitting the over, the White Sox and their opponents are 3-7-0 in their last 10 games with a total.

-- The White Sox have gone 3-2-0 against the spread over their past 10 contests (five of those games had a spread listed by bookmakers).
+- The White Sox have a record of 3-1-0 ATS over their last 10 games.
+Chicago and its opponent have fallen short of the over/under in three straight games, with the average total established by oddsmakers during that span being 8.3.

 Read More About This Game